Emilio Materassi: Racing career

 Materassi's racing debut came at the Gentlemen Grand Prix at Brescia, September 11, 1921, driving an aged car from the Turin automaker Itala.
-Unfortunately the car broke down after three laps.
+The car broke down after three laps.

 Materassi had better fortune the following June when he finished 8th overall at the Mugello Circuit.

 In 1923 Materassi, with the help of some wealthy friends, opened his own workshop in Via dei Poggi 12, in Florence.
 He called it "L’Autogarage Nazionale", and signed a dealership contract with Itala.

 During World War I Itala had built Hispano-Suiza aircraft engines under license.
 After the war the company had a surplus of spare engines, and Materassi succeeded in buying one of those at a very low price.

 Materassi heavily modified the engine converting it from V8 configuration to inline 4 cylinder by removing one of the cylinder blocks, and built a car based on an Itala chassis around it, calling his construction "Italona".

 The car was quite heavy, weighing over 2 tons.
 Nevertheless, the ~5.8 liters aviation engine was powerful enough to allow good performances even in hill climbing races.

 With the Italona, Materassi won a lot of important, but local, races from 1924 to 1926, including two Mugello Grand Prix and three hillclimbs at the Pistoian Hills (Coppa della Collina Pistoiese).
 In 1926 he managed to get a fourth place in the prestigious Targa Florio.

 He won the Coppa Montenero at the difficult Montenero Circuit in 1925 and 1926, earning the nickname "King of Montenero”.

 Materassi had become close friends with Alfieri Maserati and was given the opportunity to race with the Maserati team on a number of occasions, among them the 1925 and 1926 Italian Grand Prix.
 Sadly, he had to retire from all of those races, most of the time due to mechanical failures.

 Impressed by the skills of the young pilot, the team manager of the Bugatti racing team asked Materassi to join them in 1927.

 In his first race with the brand new Bugatti T35C, he won the Tripoli Grand Prix, with an average speed of 132 km/h, and in April the same year he finally won the Targa Florio.
 He also won another Coppa Montenero.

 Those victories, along with others, gained him the title "Absolute Champion of Italy".

 In 1928 Materassi founded his own racing team, buying cars and material from the bankrupt Talbot team.
 Materassi worked on the engines and the chassis himself, modifying the old cars to make them 30 kilograms lighter.
 Apart from himself, Luigi Arcangeli, Antonio Brivio, Gastone Brilli-Peri and Gianfranco Comotti became drivers for Scuderia Materassi.

 In June 1928 he won the Grand Prix of Mugello driving a Talbot and finished second in the Coppa Acerbo in August then that same month he won his fourth Coppa Montenero, beating both Tazio Nuvolari and Giuseppe Campari.